By John Turney

 |Lindon Crow #41, likely the rams first strong safety as opposed to "left" safety—1963|

-Strong safeties were bigger, stronger, able to cover tight ends, but also to force run plays inside by taking on blocks of pulling offensive linemen and tackle fullbacks.
+Strong safeties were bigger, stronger, and able to cover tight ends, but also to force run plays inside by taking on blocks of pulling offensive linemen and tackle fullbacks.
 So the skill sets grew apart over time.

 |John Johnson III with the "green dot" |